 (2) The validity of the issue, suspension, reinstatement or revocation of a permit is not affected by failure to publish the notice.

-58. Directions to contract workers about high-level security work
+58. CEO may give directions to contract workers about high-level security work

 (1) The CEO may give directions to a contract worker who holds a permit to do high-level security work.